rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 work!).
 Also be careful not to over-generalize my statement: I'm just saying that you wouldn't get _purely_ deontological agents, not that you couldn't get _partially_ deontological agents which we will discuss later.
-So, this leaves the tasks which are classically associated with tool AIs such as prediction.
+So, this leaves the tasks which are classically associated with tool AIs such as prediction (for instance, language models).
 We'll refer to these tasks as _process based_ as opposed to _outcome based_.
 _(TODO: better name than process based? maybe a more standard name which exists somewhere?)_ So which process based tasks actually result in purely